dmitry-volkov999/test-project/README.md

 # Some notes
 I decided to deviate a little from the requirements and optimize them.
 I have ruled out the possibility of duplicate sha1 values.
 Since this is a hash, it means it acts as an identifier.
 The probability of the same value for different strings, although very small, does exist.
 Therefore, I catch exception and handling the exception at the time of recording.
 Thus, there is no need to add the “collisions” array - one value is always returned.
 On top of that, I used the api platform and received standardized responses when making requests to create/get a resource.
+I spent about 4 - 5 hours on this.
+Including setting up the environment, writing the Readme, performing the task and testing